LogicEveryWhere/Symphony-Console-Command-Practice/README.md

 ```
 1. Clone the repo and open project folder
-2. run composer init from Terminal
+2. run composer install from Terminal
 3. Make sure that `bin/console` file have executive rights
 ```